conceicaod/IT635Final/README.md

 # Usage

 MongoDB database that has three collections with schema validation on customer collections.
+This database is for a property management database.
 The file is a js file that can be run from the mongo command.
 It also has data for testing.

 # Files